On the Beilinson-Bloch conjecture over function fields: Introduction

-The failure of injectivity of the cycle class map over a global field motivates a conjectural description of its kernel. \begin{conj}[$BB^i(Y)$: Beilinson--Bloch conjecture] For $Y$ a smooth projective variety over a global field, and $i \in \Z$,
+surjects onto the Galois-invariant subspace of $H^{2i}(\ol{X}, \Q_\ell(i))$.
+Here $\ell$ is a fixed prime invertible in $k$.
+When $k$ is finite, a conjecture of Beilinson (also generalized by Jannsen) further predicts that $\cl$ is injective (\cite[page 3]{Beilinson1987}, \cite[Conjecture 12.4 a)]{Jannsen1990}).
+See \cite{Totaro2017} and \cite[Definition 55]{Kahn2005} for some background and known results on these two conjectures.

+Over an infinite field, the cycle class map may have a kernel.
+We thus let

+denote the homologically trivial subgroup of $\CH^i(X)$.
+When $k$ is a global field, and $X$ is smooth and projective over $k$, the Beilinson--Bloch conjecture predicts that

-where $\CH^i(Y)_0$ is the kernel in $\CH^i(Y)$ of the cycle class map. \end{conj} Conjecture \ref{conjBBIntro} was independently formulated by Beilinson \cite[Conjecture 5.0]{Beilinson1987} and Bloch \cite[page 94]{Bloch1984} over number fields (and both attributed it to Swinnerton-Dyer, though to our knowledge he never published it).
-The conjecture over number fields has since been vastly generalized (see e.g. \cite{Scholbach2017}).
-We write $BB^i(Y)$ for the truth of conjecture \ref{conjBBIntro} for a given variety $Y$ and integer $i$.
-When $Y$ is an abelian variety, $BB^1(Y)$ is equivalent to the Birch and Swinnerton-Dyer conjecture for $Y$ \cite[page 104]{Tate1965}.
+On the right is the order of vanishing at $s=i$ of the Hasse--Weil $L$-function.
+Note that when $\character(k) = 0$, the well-definedness of the $L$-function at $s=i$ is itself a major outstanding conjecture.
+The Beilinson--Bloch conjecture was formulated independently by Beilinson \cite[Conjecture 5.0]{Beilinson1987} and Bloch \cite[page 94]{Bloch1984} over number fields (and both attributed it to Swinnerton-Dyer, though to our knowledge he never published it).
+When $X$ is an abelian variety and $i = 1$, the identity \eqref{eqBBIntro} is equivalent to the rank part of the Birch and Swinnerton-Dyer conjecture for $X$ (hereafter referred to simply as the Birch and Swinnerton-Dyer conjecture).
+See \cite{Scholbach2017} for a more recent refinement of the Beilinson--Bloch conjecture over number fields.

-In the paper where Bloch first stated conjecture \ref{conjBBIntro}, he also provided the most compelling evidence for the $i > 1$ case known at that time.
-Bloch took $Y$ to be the Jacobian of the Fermat quartic curve over $\Q$, and showed that when $i = 2$, both sides of the conjectured equality were nonzero.
-The nontriviality of $\CH^2(Y)_0$ is witnessed by a Ceresa cycle, which Bloch proved was even nonzero modulo algebraic equivalence, by studying its image under a suitable $\ell$-adic Abel--Jacobi map.
-Beyond that, we are not aware of a single interesting example of a variety $X$ over a number field and an $i > 1$ where $BB^i(X)$ is known (excluding simple varieties such as projective space).

-Conjecture \ref{conjBBIntro} is much better understood when $i = 1$, especially in positive characteristic.
-Tate in \cite[page 104]{Tate1965} already noted a connection between the Tate conjecture over finite fields and the Birch and Swinnerton-Dyer conjecture over function fields.
-In particular, we have the following result, a refined form of which was originally conjectured by Artin--Tate \cite[Conjecture (d)]{Tate1966b}. \begin{thm}[{\cite[Proposition 2.4(i)]{LRS2022}}] Let $X$ be a smooth surface over $\F_q$, and $f: X \to C$ a flat, proper morphism to a smooth, projective, geometrically integral curve $C$ over $\F_q$, with function field $K = k(C)$.
-Suppose that the generic fiber $X_K$ of $f$ is smooth and geometrically integral over $K$.
-Then $B^1(X)$ holds iff $BB^1(\Alb(X_K))$ holds. \end{thm} Here $\Alb(X_K)$ denotes the Albanese variety.
-This theorem was known prior to loc. cit.: as observed by Milne \cite{MilneAT}, Artin--Tate's full conjecture (d) follows from combining results of \cite{Tate1966b}, \cite{Grothendieck1968}, \cite{Milne1975} and \cite{KT2003}.
-See \cite[Theorem 1.1]{LRS2022} for further background and an alternative proof.
+The Beilinson--Bloch conjecture, as formulated here, is related to other conjectures of Beilinson, Bloch, and Murre concerning filtrations on Chow groups of varieties over arbitrary fields.
+See \cite{Jannsen1994} for an overview of the latter conjectures.